 The overview shows details such as name, content status, content type, and time and date for latest change of each content item.

 You can select multiple items in the overview and remove them from the project or set them as Ready to Publish all at the same time.
-Common computer mouse and keyboard functionality for selecting multiple items is supported, except for CTRL+A which is not supported.
+Common mouse and keyboard functionality for selecting multiple items is supported, except for Ctrl + a which is not supported.

 From Options in the overview, you can publish all items that are set to Ready to publish immediately or schedule them for publishing at a later time.

 Show comments opens a view where you can select a project item and see a list of events connected to the item.
-You can add comments on each event and also reply to comments, see Collaboration between editors.
+You can add comments on each event and also reply to comments, see Working with comments.

 Use Sort to order content items for a better overview, and Refresh to reload the view if there are multiple editors working on the same project.